thisiskritartha/Flutter-Shop-App/README.md

 # Flutter Shop Application

 Welcome to the Flutter Shop Application!
-This is a mobile shopping application built using Flutter framework.
+This is a mobile shopping application built using Flutter framework and Fake store API.
 It allows users to browse through a variety of products fetched using fake store api.

 ## Features